shuttle-hq/shuttle/services/shuttle-rocket/README.md

-## Shuttle service integration for the Rocket web framework.
+## Shuttle service integration for the Rocket web framework

 ### Example